 - Carry out several data security actions.

 2. Data Security

 Data security is actually a part of data control.
-GDPR places security at service of privacy.
-In order to uphold privacy of the subject, organizations should put into practice:
+GDPR places security at the service of privacy.
+In order to uphold the privacy of the subject, organizations should put into practice:

 - Safeguards so as to keep data for supplementary processing

 - Security as a contractual requirement, on the basis of risk assessment as well as encryption

 Companies cannot keep data of the subjects for an indefinite period.
 GDPR necessitates companies to fully erase data from all repositories when:

 - Partner organization demands data deletion

 - When a service agreement is near completion

 What is important to know, however, is that owners of data do not have carte blanche right for their data to be removed.
 In case there are legal implications mentioned in regulation, a company can keep hold of and process data of the subject.
 However, there are certain exceptions to this rule.